ddecarle/eeb462-2024/Lab4_BayesianInference.md

 - `+F`: indicates that base frequencies should be empirically calculated from your data.
 (This is the default option for models - such as GTR - that include unequal base frequencies.)
 - `+I`: allows for a proportion of invariable (*i.e.* unchanging) sites
-- `+G`: discrete gamma model - nucleotides may evolve at different rates according to a gamma distribution; may be followed by a number (*e.g.* `G4`) indicating the optimal number of rate categories
+- `+G`: discrete gamma model - nucleotides in a sequence may evolve at different rates according to a gamma distribution; may be followed by a number (*e.g.* `G4`) indicating the optimal number of rate categories
-- `+ASC`: ascertainment bias correction for datasets that do not contain constant sites (*i.e.* SNP and morphological data)
+- `+ASC`: ascertainment bias correction for datasets that do not contain invariant sites (*i.e.* SNP and morphological data)

 More information about IQ-TREE's model selection output can be found on the [IQ-TREE Substitution Models](http://www.iqtree.org/doc/Substitution-Models) page.